The Definitive Guide to Understand Stack vs Heap Memory Allocation

 Stack Memory Allocation

 Stack memory allocation takes place on contiguous blocks of memory.
 As this allocation occurs in the function called stack, it is commonly referred to it as a stack memory allocation.
-The compiler calculates how much memory to allocate for each type of variable specified in the program.
+The compiler calculates how much memory to allocate for each variable specified in the program.
 When the function call is completed, the memory for the variables is released.
-All of this is accomplished through the use of specified procedures in the compiler.
+All of this is accomplished by using specified procedures in the compiler.
 A developer does not have to worry about stack memory allocation and deallocation.

 This type of memory allocation is also known as temporary memory allocation.
 The stack memory area stores local variables, arguments passed through a function, and their return addresses.
 After the function completes its execution, all of the data belonging to that function is immediately flushed off the stack.
-This means that any value saved in the stack memory scheme is available as long as the procedure hasn't completed its execution and is still in a running state.
+This means that any value saved in the stack memory scheme is available as long as the procedure hasn't completed its execution and is still running.

 Stack Overflow Error in Programming